 If you are thinking of getting a pit bull, then you should also check out some of these dogs:

-There are very few breed-specific legislation on these dog breeds, which can be helpful if you live in an area that prohibits “Pitbulls” as pets.
+There is very little breed-specific legislation on these dog breeds, which can be helpful if you live in an area prohibiting “Pitbulls” as pets.

-Whenever you go to buy or adopt a dog, it’s important to go to a breeder who follows certain breeding standards.
+You must go to a breeder who follows specific breeding standards whenever you buy or adopt a dog.
 You can check online for certain verifications and recommendations on the best breeders of this breed of dog.
 This will help increase your chances of getting a healthy Pit Bull puppy.
 Of course, even the best breeders cannot ensure perfect health.
 Here are some of the most common health concerns for a pit bull.

 The most common health issues for a Pitbull include:

-- Hip Dysplasia: this is common among all bull breeds.
-They have small hips and it’s actually difficult for a lot of female pit bulls to give birth without a c-section.
+• Hip Dysplasia: this is common among all bull breeds.
+They have small hips, and it’s difficult for many female pit bulls to give birth without a C-section.

-- Hypothyroidism: it’s possible your pit bull will need hormone replacement therapy for the rest of his or her life.
+• Hypothyroidism: your pit bull may need hormone replacement therapy for the rest of their life.

 Remember, any dog can get sick at any time.
 The question isn’t just about genetics.
-So, regardless of how healthy your dog is when he or she is a puppy, you need to prepare for what could come.
+So, regardless of how healthy your dog is when they are a puppy, you must prepare for what could come.

 And while…